TheAdamEvans/OfflineTourGuide/model/RUNPOD_SETUP.md

 # Running Activation-Based Pruning on RunPod

-This guide explains how to run the activation-based pruning pipeline on a RunPod instance.
+This guide provides step-by-step instructions to execute activation-based pruning on a RunPod GPU instance.

 ## Prerequisites